Chaotic motion of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime: Geodesics of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime

+Since the Chern-Simons invariant $^* R R$ contains the linear term of $\cos\theta$, it is not symmetric with respect to the equatorial plane.

-It is obvious that the curvature correction acts as an effective mass.
-With the short-wave approximation, one can get equation of the motion of a test scalar particle from the above corrected Klein-Gordon equation (\ref{cKGordon}).
-In this approximation, the wavelength of the scalar particle is much smaller than the typical curvature scale so that the wave aspect of scalar particle can be neglected.
-The scalar field $\Phi$ can be simplified as
+It is well known that the Klein-Gordon equation (\ref{cKGordon}) is a wave equation.
+In order to obtain the equation of motion of a test scalar particle from a wave equation (\ref{cKGordon}), we must adopt to the short-wave approximation because when the wavelength of the scalar particle is much smaller than the typical curvature, the particle aspect of scalar particle is dominated and its wave aspect can be neglected.
+The similar treatment are taken in \cite{shw1,shw2,shw3,shw4,shw5} to probe the propagation of photon under some interactions between electromagnetic field and gravitational field.
+In this approximation, the perturbational scalar field $\Phi$ can be simplified as

-with a real and slowly varying amplitude $f$ and a rapidly varying phase $S$.
-And then the derivative term $f_{;\mu}$ can be neglected because it is not dominated in this case.
-The wave vector, $k_{\mu}=\partial_{\mu}S$, can be regarded as the usual momentum $p_{\mu}$ of scalar particle.
-Thus, with the help of Eq.(\ref{shwave}), the corrected Klein-Gordon equation (\ref{cKGordon}) can be written as
+with a rapidly varying phase $S$.
+Since the amplitude $f$ of the scalar field is small and slowly-varying, the derivative term $f_{;\mu}$ can be neglected because it is not dominated in this approximation.
+The wave vector $\partial_{\mu}S$ can be regarded as the usual momentum $p_{\mu}$ of scalar particle.
+In this way, the corrected Klein-Gordon equation (\ref{cKGordon}) can be written as

 Here, we set the mass of the scalar particle $\mu=1$.
-The corresponding Hamiltonian for the test scalar particle becomes
+The equation (\ref{sesan}) can be further rewritten as Hamilton-Jacobi equation \cite{shw6}